coder/coder/docs/templates/resource-metadata.md

 }
 ```

-To make easier for you to customize your resource we added some
+To make it easier for you to customize your resource we added some
 built-in icons:

 - Folder `/icon/folder.svg`